jillxoreilly/StatsCourseBook_2024/Chapter9_Probability/BayesTheorem.md

 If we know the conditional probability $p(B|A)$ and the two marginals $p(A)$ and $p(B)$, we can work out the final element $p(A|B)$.

-In other words, Bayes theorem allows us to reverse the structure of our probability tree - say we know the probabilities associated with each of the branches on the left - Bayes lets us work out the probabilities associated with each of the branches on the right:
+In other words, Bayes theorem allows us to reverse the structure of our probability tree - say we know the probabilities associated with the branching structure on the left - Bayes lets us work out the probabilities associated withthe branching structure the right (note these are not the same as each other!):

 ```{image} https://raw.githubusercontent.com/jillxoreilly/StatsCourseBook_2024/main/images/Chp9_BayesTree1.png
 :width: 95%